Diversity Commitment

 Through our research and teaching we continue to express our openness to studying art made by all people everywhere at all times.
 At the same time, we believe that interrogating and challenging our discipline’s racist, sexist, and imperialist roots is central to our scholarly and pedagogical mission.
 As a community, we commit to assiduously questioning, revising, and renewing our discipline and, where appropriate, to rejecting inherited assumptions and habits of mind.

-Furthermore, the department is actively reconfiguring the curricula of study at both undergraduate and graduate levels.
-Instead of attempting a single definitive sequence of survey classes, the Department commits to offering at least three different introductory undergraduate courses each year, addressing a broad geographical and chronological range of material.
+Furthermore, the department continues to review the curricula of study at both undergraduate and graduate levels.
+Instead of attempting a single definitive sequence of survey classes, the Department strives to offer at least three different introductory undergraduate courses each year, each addressing a broad geographical and chronological range of material.
 The traditional graduate “Methods & Theories” course has been replaced with the “First-Year Colloquium,” which interrogates the concept of canonical art history.

-We commit to a dynamic, continuous dialogue within our department, among our communities at Yale and in New Haven, and with the broader discipline of art history.
-This statement and the above initiatives—composed and organized by both students and faculty—will continue to be revisited and expanded on a regular basis.
+We commit to a dynamic, continuous dialogue within our department, among our communities at Yale and in New Haven, and within the broader discipline of art history.